Be responsible. Be aware. Be seen.

-While fishing and recreation are welcomed on the Port River, small boats should keep clear of the Port River channel and its approaches when large ships are manoeuvring.
+While fishing is welcomed on the Port River in Adelaide, small boats should keep well clear of the Port River channel and its approaches when large ships are manoeuvring.
 This same rule applies for the smaller regional ports dotted up and down our coastline.

 Ships that are 300 metres long, weighing over 100,000 tonnes are now common around Port Adelaide.
-Fishing in and around the vicinity of these massive ships can have many hidden dangers, and it is important that boaties know their responsibilities and do not become complacent when out on the water.
+Fishing in and around the vicinity of these massive ships can have many hidden dangers, and it is important you know your responsibilities and do not become complacent when out on the water.
 There are some simple things that you can do to stay safe on the water.

 Be aware of your responsibilities.
 You can get a free copy of the South Australian Recreational Boating and Safety Handbook by calling 13 10 84 or visiting www.transport.sa.gov.au.
-You can also download a fact sheet from www.flindersports.com.au/staysafeonthewater for information on staying safe on the water around Port Adelaide.
+You can also download a fact sheet from www.flindersports.com.au/safeonthewater for information on staying safe on the water around Port Adelaide.

-Before you head out on the water in Port Adelaide, start by visiting Flinders Ports’ mobile phone and tablet-friendly website, www.portmis.flindersports.com.au, to check out the shipping schedule.
+Know who is about.
+Before you head out on the water, start by visiting Flinders Ports’ mobile phone and tablet-friendly website, www.portmis.flindersports.com.au, to check out the shipping schedule.
 This has the latest information on shipping movements and port rules in and around Flinders Ports’ South Australian ports.

 Never assume you have been seen.
 The bridge of a large ship can be over 100 metres away from the bow.
-Her blind spot span up to one kilometre in front of the ship, so just because you have spotted a big vessel, never assume that her crew has seen your boat.
+Her blind spot span up to one kilometre in front of the ship, so just because you have spotted a big vessel, never assume that her crew has seen your fishing boat.
 If you are out on the water at night or when visibility is poor, always switch on your navigation lights.